wkillerud/some-sass/README.md

 | suggestFunctionsInStringContextAfterSymbols | ` (+-*%` | `string` | Suggest functions after the specified symbols when in a string context.
 For example, if you add the `/` symbol to this setting, then `background: url(images/he|)` could suggest a `hello()` function. |
 | dev.serverPort | `-1` | `number` | Launches the SCSS IntelliSense server at a specific port for debugging and profiling.
 Used for [filing performance issues](./.github/PERF_ISSUE.md). |

-In JSON, all settings should be prefixed with `untitledsass.`, for instance `untitledsass.maxDepth`.
+In JSON, all settings should be prefixed with `somesass.`, for instance `somesass.maxDepth`.

 ## What this extension does _not_ do